 2nd Stage | Preparing a project proposal

-Implementers whose project outlines have been selected in the first round will be asked in writing to prepare a full project proposal (second stage in the procedure).
+Implementers on the shortlist will then be asked in writing to submit a full project proposal (second stage in the procedure).
 This proposal must be submitted within approximately six weeks.

 Projects which are not selected for financing will be notified in writing.

 Please find templates and helpful documents for the second round of the selection procedure in the box to the right.

 Prospective project implementers must have their official office in an EU member state or be registered there.
 Prospective implementers from central, eastern and southern Europe in particular are encouraged to submit project proposals.
 In individual cases, interested parties from EU accession candidate countries (Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia and Turkey) may also apply for financing as implementing partners.
 Bilateral and multilateral consortia are equally welcome to participate; as a rule, however, the number of implementing partners (in addition to the implementer) must not exceed four.

 Prospective funding recipients must be legal entities endowed with legal capacity.
 Individuals are not eligible for financing.
 In addition, prospective funding recipients must be non-profit organisations or belong to one of the following categories: